 The community is functional.
 For example, bands now regularly “pay forward” the hospitality they have been shown while in Pittsburgh by hosting other traveling “Friends of Jupiter” bands.
 Folks that meet at our shows are socializing and doing business outside the context of MNOJ events.
 Fans and musicians are meeting in far-flung places and sharing drinks and meals.

-Come join for a us show; we bet you will also become a Friend of Jupiter.
+Come join us for a show; we bet you will become a Friend of Jupiter.

 Debby and Tim Wolfson